-Last year, Americans spent a record $1.46 billion on Cyber Monday, according to digital analytics company ComScore, and there’s little reason to believe that we won’t break that online holiday shopping record this year, on December 2, the Monday after Thanksgiving.
+In past years, Americans have spent over a billion dollars on Cyber Monday, according to digital analytics company ComScore, and there’s little reason to believe we won’t match or break that online holiday shopping record this year, on Monday, November 30.

 Of course, the holiday season is also prime-time for hackers, identity thieves and other cyber-criminals looking to steal your personal information, money or both.

 Here are some reminders to protect yourself while shopping online on Cyber Monday, and throughout the holiday shopping season.

 Protect your computer by making sure it has a secure firewall and the most recent updates installed for spam filters, anti-virus and anti-spyware software.

 Shop on trustworthy websites.
 Start with the Better Business Bureau to check on the seller’s reputation and customer satisfaction record.
 Check for the BBB seal and other widely-recognized trust marks on retailer web sites and click on the seals to be sure they are valid.